-- Maintain a flexible, extensible networking solution prepared to adapt to the ACO’s future upgrades, equipment, and research needs.
+- Maintain a flexible and extensible network solution able to adapt to the ACO’s future needs

-To provide secure access, Opengear safeguards the connection between the landing station and the data center via an IPsec VPN tunnel, enabling Opengear devices in the data center to contact the station and control resources at the ACO over the VPN.
-Through this solution, secure remote access to equipment at the ACO can be established from just about anywhere in the world using an integrated SSL-VPN, making it simple for ocean scientists to conduct experiments while maintaining security practices in line with Federal Information Processing Standards and surpassing Department of Defense requirements for securing unclassified data.
+To provide secure access, Opengear safeguards the connection between the landing station and the data center through an IPsec VPN tunnel.
+This enables Opengear devices in the data center to contact the station and control resources at the ACO with secure remote access to equipment at the ACO, established from anywhere using an integrated SSL VPN.
+This ensures that the scientists can easily conduct experiments and maintain security compliance while complying with Federal Information Processing standards.
+Using Opengear devices, the ACO is also surpassing the Department of Defense requirements for securing unclassified data.

-The ACO uses Opengear’s Smart OOB™ and redundant “failover pair” technology, along with secure connections via IPsec VPN tunneling.
-These allow scientists to control underwater equipment and experiments without security issues.
-Coordination of computers and storage devices offers real-time control and data management, achieving redundant copies of all datasets transmitted by the ACO that are stored at separate physical locations to ensure safety from disaster.
+Opengear’s Smart Out-of-Band and redundant failover to cellular technology enables the coordination of computers and devices to offer real time data management.
+It also helps them achieve redundant copies of all datasets transmitted by the ACO that are stored at different physical locations to ensure safety from disaster.

-- Terabytes of data are streamed for availability in real-time and are redundantly stored at multiple locations to safeguard against data loss.
+- Streams terabytes of data for availability in real time and are redundantly stored at different locations to safeguard against data loss